Tagaytay City Sports Complex: History

 The sports venue was closed in early 2020 due to community quarantine measures imposed in response to the COVID-19 pandemic.
 It was briefly opened to the public in September 2020 but was closed again.
 By September 2021, the skatepark's street section has become dilapidated.

+The multi-purpose arena was refurbished and re-inaugurated as the Tagaytay Combat Sports Center on July 27, 2023.
+An indoor velodrome is also being built.

 Facilities

 The sports complex has a track oval, a BMX trail and a skatepark.
 The skate park has two main sections, the street section built at the center of the oval and the bowl which was built beside the BMX trail.